 Viewing your activity feed

 All of your notifications can also be found in your activity feed.
+In your HubSpot account, navigate to Contacts > Activity Feed.
 Your activity is categorized into the following feeds:

 - All activities: see all recent engagement.